anhquan99/markdown/Technical/DevOps/Docker/CLI.md

 	- `-v $local_volume:$container_volume` create a named volume for containers.
 If you don't always want to copy and use the full path, another calls for this command are:
 		- `-v $(pwd):container_volume` for macOS/Linux.
 		- `-v "%cd%":container_volume` for Windows.
 	- `-e $environment_variable:$environment_value` or `--env $environment_variable:$environment_value` create and assign an environment value.
-This will protect image from leaking security information by not including it into the image.
+This will protect the image from leaking security information by not including it into the image.
 		- `--env-file $environment_file` set environment variables from a file.
+	- `--network $network_name` run container with specific network.
 - `docker stop $container_id/container_name` stop the running container.
 - `docker attach $container` attach container terminal.
 - `docker logs $container$` fetch the log of the container.